measty/tiatoolbox/docs/visualization/efficient-viewer-assessment.md

 The important architectural change is not Bokeh-to-OpenLayers by itself.
 It is moving annotation rendering from a server-generated image into a bounded, revisioned data pipeline.
 WSI and raster overlays remain raster tiles;
-annotation stores are exposed through adaptive vector representations, compact identifiers, exact-detail endpoints, and caches.
+annotation stores are exposed through scheduled vector representations, compact identifiers, exact-detail endpoints, and caches.
 This removes presentation choices such as colour, opacity, or category visibility from the expensive geometry-generation path.